-All of the common stock offered by the Selling Stockholders pursuant to this prospectus will be sold by the Selling Stockholders for their respective accounts.
+All of the common stock and Private Warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
 We will not receive any of the proceeds from these sales.

-We will receive up to an aggregate of approximately \$46.0 million from the exercise of the Private Warrants, assuming the exercise in full of all of the Private Warrants for cash.
-We expect to use the net proceeds from the exercise of the Private Warrants for general corporate purposes.
-We will have broad discretion over the use of proceeds from the exercise of the Private Warrants.
-There is no assurance that the holders of the Private Warrants will elect to exercise any or all of such Private Warrants.
-To the extent that the Private Warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Private Warrants will decrease.
+We will receive up to an aggregate of approximately \$57 million from the exercise of the Private Warrants and New Ares Warrants, assuming the exercise in full of all of the Private Warrants and New Ares Warrants for cash.
+We expect to use the net proceeds from the exercise of the Private Warrants and New Ares Warrants for general corporate purposes.
+We will have broad discretion over the use of proceeds from the exercise of the Private Warrants and New Ares Warrants.
+There is no assurance that the holders of the Private Warrants and New Ares Warrants will elect to exercise any or all of such Private Warrants and New Ares Warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Private Warrants and New Ares Warrants will decrease.